GSA/ficam-management/pages/introduction.md

 ---
 ---
-Welcome to the Program Management Playbook, where you will find general information and best practices to support management of an ICAM program, stakeholders, and other related topics.
-This playbook is intended for ICAM Program Managers who may be looking for agency-level planning considerations that drive the overall success and adoption of ICAM within their organization.

-This playbook will provide you with an overview of best practices related to general agency governance, work streams and activities, and important stakeholders to consider.

-### How is the playbook structured?

-We developed this playbook into 12 activities.
-Within each activity, you will find recommendations to help you perform that activity and additional guidance, like frequently asked questions (FAQs), implementation tips, lessons learned, agency examples, and privacy considerations.

-### How was the playbook developed?

-The playbook was created using updated content that was previously found in the FICAM Roadmap and Implementation Guidance v2.0.
-We hope that the new format encourages you and your agency to contribute to additional content to support the management of ICAM programs across the Federal government.

-### Where can I find additional content?

-The FICAM Architecture provides a high-level overview of identity management and a description of the services that deliver identity management capabilities.
-We recommend that you visit the <a href="https://arch.idmanagement.gov/" target="_blank"> FICAM Architecture</a> site to gain a basic understanding of identity management and its role in broader Federal Identity, Credential, and Access Management (ICAM).
+The ICAM Program Management Playbook explains how to plan and implement an Identity, Credential, and Access Management (ICAM) Program, as outlined in the <a href="https://arch.idmanagement.gov/" target="_blank">Federal Identity, Credential, and Access Management (FICAM) Architecture</a>.
+In this playbook, you’ll find content for ICAM program managers who need agency-level planning guides to drive adoption of ICAM services within their organizations, as well as how to govern the program, identify and communicate with stakeholders, manage risk, and other related topics.

+This playbook answers the most common ICAM program organization and management questions, including:

-### How can I contribute to this playbook?
+- How can I establish governance to ensure ICAM alignment at the agency level?
+- Who are my key ICAM stakeholders?
+- What best practices support ICAM implementation?

+The playbook is organized by sections, each of which describes an essential features of ICAM program management, including recommendations and lessons learned from agencies who have implemented ICAM programs.

+The content for this playbook is based on the <a href="https://www.idmanagement.gov/wp-content/uploads/sites/1171/uploads/FICAM_Roadmap_and_Implem_Guid.pdf" target="_blank">Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance v2.0</a>.

+### How to Contribute

-We look forward to your use and contribution to this playbook.
-Please visit our [Contribute page]({{site.baseurl}}/contribute) to learn how to post questions and contribute content.
-This playbook will be periodically updated to provide additional information based on your feedback.
+We use GitHub to update content in this Playbook.
+Please visit our [Contribute]({{site.baseurl}}/contribute/) page to learn how to post questions and contribute content.
+We will periodically update this playbook based on your feedback.

-{% include alert-success.html heading = "Share your expertise" content="We want you to contribute and share your agency PMO governance examples including any information that may be helpful for your colleagues.
-Please email icam@gsa.gov to provide your agency examples." %}
+In addition, if you're willing to share examples of your agency governance plans, please email them to <icam@gsa.gov>.